shuozhixu/FYRE2024/README.md

 #### One void size

-Put the following three files in the same directory on OSCER: `Cu31.eam.fs`, `lmp.in`, `lmp.batch`.
+Place the following three files in the same directory on OSCER: `Cu31.eam.fs`, `lmp.in`, `lmp.batch`.
 Then we submit the job by

 	sbatch lmp.batch

 Once the simulation is finished, we will find a file `dilatation_pressure` in the directory on OSCER.
 Its first column is the dilatation (which is unitless) and its second column is the hydrostatic pressure (in units of GPa).
-Plot the dilatation-pressurer curve to see what it looks like.
+Plot the dilatation-pressure curve to see what it looks like.
 At the maximum hydrostatic pressure, the material yields, and the plastic deformation begins.
 The maximum hydrostatic pressure is then taken as the yield strength.
 It can be found by running

 	sh max_curve.sh

 which would yield two numbers on the screen.
 The second number is the critical pressure.

-Note: the void diameter here is about 100 nm.
-This is the largest void size we will use in this project because a void with a diameter exceeding 100 nm cannot be called a nanovoid.

 #### Other void sizes